Language Information

 QUESTION: Where will the placement test results be posted?

-The Arabic, Hebrew, or Turkishplacement result will be emailed to each student.
+The Arabic, Hebrew, or Turkish placement results will be emailed to each student.
 The results will also be posted online for the registrar to see and update your transcripts.

 QUESTION: How long can I access the placement test if I miss the deadline?
 How many times can I take it?